The Patriot (wrestler): World Wrestling Federation (1991–1992)

+World Wrestling Council (1992)

+Wilkes worked in Puerto Rico's World Wrestling Council in 1992.

-All Japan Pro Wrestling (1992–1994)
+Return to All Japan Pro Wrestling (1992–1994)

-In 1992, during his stint in the GWF, Wilkes went to wrestle in All Japan Pro Wrestling.
+In 1992, Wilkes returned to All Japan Pro Wrestling.
 He had success with Jackie Fulton who wrestled as "The Eagle" to match Wilkes' Patriot gimmick.
 On June 2, 1993, The Patriot and the Eagle defeated Kenta Kobashi and Tsuyoshi Kikuchi to win the All Asia Tag Team Championship.
 The Patriot would hold onto the titles for three months, eventually losing them on September 9, 1993, to Doug Furnas and Dan Kroffat.
 In late 1993, The Patriot and The Eagle entered the 1993 World's Strongest Tag Determination League where they finished in 7th place with 4 Points.

 World Championship Wrestling (1994–1995)

 In 1994, Wilkes signed with World Championship Wrestling to form a team with Marcus Alexander Bagwell called Stars and Stripes.
 They feuded with Pretty Wonderful (Paul Orndorff and Paul Roma) over the WCW World Tag Team Championship.
 The two teams battled for the titles and exchanged victories in non-title matches for several months.
 One week after losing the titles at Fall Brawl 1994, Stars and Stripes defeated Pretty Wonderful on September 24, 1994, on WCW Saturday Night.
 Stars and Stripes held the titles for a month but lost them back to Pretty Wonderful at Halloween Havoc 1994.
 On November 16, 1994, at Clash of the Champions XXIX, Stars and Stripes regained the titles in a match where Patriot's mask was on the line.
 Three weeks later, on December 8, Stars and Stripes lost the titles to Harlem Heat (the match aired on the January 14, 1995 edition of WCW Saturday Night).
 Wilkes continued wrestling for WCW for several more months until leaving in May 1995.